undergrad-partner-school

 Campus Life

 It is not all about learning and grades at University of Washington: campus life is a crucial component of your educational experience.
-Find out some details about campus life at University of Washington.
+Check out some details about students' life at University of Washington.

 Student Organizations

-According to the most recent information, there are 988 open-membership organizations at University of Washington.
-This number includes sororities and fraternities.
-Students interested in music can join the University of Washington band or chorus.
-If you have an interest in acting, there's a drama club you can be a part of.
-You have a talent for media and communication?
+If you are interested in music, you can join the University of Washington band or chorus.
+There is a drama club you can join if acting is something that interests you.
+Interested in media and communication?
 University of Washington publishes its own newspaper and has its own radio station.

 FAQ